New EU regulations are pushing companies to increase ESG reporting. Here is a brief introduction.

 Sustainable Finance Disclosure Regulation (SFDR)

-SFDR, or Sustainable Finance Disclosure Regulation, is also an EU regulation.
+The SFDR, or Sustainable Finance Disclosure Regulation, is also an EU regulation.
 The purpose of this regulation is to ensure that financial institutions report on how they integrate sustainability into their investment decisions.
-The SFDR sets requirements for how financial institutions must report on their investment products, including their sustainability performance and sustainability risk management.
+The SFDR sets requirements for how financial institutions must report on their investment products, including their sustainability characteristics and sustainability risk management.

 Who is covered by SFDR?